MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 posting journals and other audit reports.

-**Printer** The report is printed to the default printer specified in your computer’s printer setup.
+**Printer** The report is printed to the default printer specified in your computer's printer setup.

 **Screen** The report appears on the screen and you can then choose to print to the printer.
-In addition, if you’re using an e-mail system that’s compatible with MAPI (Messaging Application Programming Interface) or Exchange, you can mail any Microsoft Dynamics GP report that you print to the screen.
+In addition, if you're using an e-mail system that's compatible with MAPI (Messaging Application Programming Interface) or Exchange, you can mail any Microsoft Dynamics GP report that you print to the screen.